TeXiFy-IDEA documentation Help

 With the Library tool window (located on the right toolbar) it is possible to connect to one of the following remote libraries:

 After connecting to a library the contents of this library will be shown in the tool window.
 The items from a remote library are available to the autocompletion of \cite-like commands the same way bibliography items that are included in a bibliography file are.
 When using completion on an item that is not in the local bibliography file it will be added by TeXiFy.
+This can be disabled in Settings.
 Note that there is a maximum limit of bibtex entries that will be downloaded by TeXiFy to avoid performance issues.

 Completion of a bibliography item from a remote library.
 LaTeX file on top, BibTeX file on bottom, Libraries tool window on the right.